-"Love is kind and patient, never jealous, boastful, proud or rude.
+"love is kind and patient, never jealous, boastful, proud nor rude

-Love rejoices in the truth, but not in evil.
+love rejoices in the truth, and not in evil

 1st Corinthians 13:4-8

-The Ancient Greeks knew eight different types of love:
+The ancient Greeks were aware of eight different types of love:

 AGAPE